golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/restoring-golem-wallet.md

 On the other hand, if the message reads: `isLocked: false`, it means that you're using an unprotected keystore file.

-## Set the new identity as Yagna's default
+## Update yagna to use the new identity as default

 **1.** Using the Ethereum address of your backed-up wallet, run: